Skip to content

 To learn more about the import and require keywords, go to the Importing page.

-To make a static var, use the static keyword.
+To make a smart pointer, use the ptr keyword.

 You can modify and asign values.